ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 ## Design Requirements

-The following are design requirements for modelling the Digital Map:
+The following are design requirements for modelling the Digital Map.
+Theey are derived from the core requerements collected from the operators and although there is some duplication, these are focused on summarizing the requirements for the design of the model and API:

 REQ-TOPO-ONLY:
 : Digital Map should contain only topological information.